When Mohanlal And Iain Hume Met Each Other!

 Mohanlal is one such actor who is much loved by not just the Malayalam audiences, but others as well.
 In fact, the actor also enjoys a huge fan base among the celebrity circles as well.

-Popular Football player Iain Edward Hume, who is the main striker of Kerala Blasters is much dearer to the football fans of Kerala.
+Popular Football player Iain Edward Hume, who is the main striker of Kerala Blasters, is much dear to the football fans of Kerala.
 The much popular player is fondly called as Humettan by the Kerala football lovers.

 Recently, Iain Hume got the big opportuinty to meet Mohanlal in person.
 The popular football player took to his Facebook account to send out a photo of the same and he expressed his happiness on meeting Lalettan.